 Receiving your ATAR can be an exciting and nervous time, but it's a good idea to have a back-up plan.
 Here are our top three tips to help take the pressure off when deciding what your plan b will be.

-If you had experienced significant distruption during Year 12, one of our admission pathways could help you receive an offer for your dream course.
+If you had experienced significant disruption during Year 12, one of our admission pathways could help you receive an offer for your dream course.

 Seek advice from your family, friends and careers advisers and get as much information as you can to help you make an informed decision before preferences close.

-Talk to us at Info Day on 19 December 2019.
+Talk to online or in-person at Info Day on 19 December 2020.
 Our staff and students are on hand to answer your questions on anything from majors to options available via admissions pathways, as well as help you finalise your preferences.
 Write down a list of questions you have so that you can tick them off on the day.
 Here are a few suggested questions to ask:

-It is not the end of the world if you don’t get the marks you were hoping for.
+It is not the end of your career hopes if you don’t get the marks you were hoping for.
+Our Vice Chancellor Dr Michael Spence even thinks so.
 No matter which pathway you take, remember to work hard and make the most of it.